 BLM Rio Puerco Field Office to implement four prescribed fires

 Mesa Chivato Prescribed Fire – Located within the Ignacio Chavez and Chamisa Wilderness Study Areas, west of Highway 550 and 15 miles southwest of San Luis, N.M., in Sandoval and McKinley counties.
-This project is being done in cooperation with the New Mexico Department of Game and Fish and targets approximately 500 acres.
+This project is in cooperation with the New Mexico Department of Game and Fish and targets approximately 1,000 acres.
 Fire managers estimate it will take 2-4 days to complete burning operations although smoke may be visible during and for several days following.
-The project is part of a multi-year forest restoration project to improve ecological health of ponderosa pine forests and open grassy meadows that have become choked with piñon and juniper trees and dense stands of ponderosa pine.
+The project is part of a multi-year forest restoration initiative to improve ecological health of ponderosa pine forests and open grassy meadows that have become choked with piñon and juniper trees and dense stands of ponderosa pine.

-Prescribed burning is one of the most effective tools to control vegetation.
+Prescribed burning is one of the most effective tools to control and reinvigorate vegetation.
 By reducing the volume of vegetation under the prescribed conditions, land managers mimic the natural fire cycle, which greatly reduces the dangers and risks associated with unplanned wildfires.

 Questions about these projects should be directed to the BLM Rio Puerco Field Office at 505-761-8700.
 You can also follow implementation of these projects on NMFireInfo.com, on Twitter @nmfireinfo or on Facebook.com/nmfireinfo.